paypal/NNAnalytics/docs/Getting_Started/How_To_Configure.md

 1. SCP over configurations from your Standby NameNode into `/usr/local/nn-analytics/config`
 2. Modify your `hdfs-site.xml` and ensure that Kerberos information is valid.
 NNA requires a keytab with `nn` user principal if you are using Kerberos.
 Just like a real NameNode.
-3. Modify `security.properties` and set up LDAP authentication, SSL, and authorization.
+3. Modify `application.properties` and set up LDAP authentication, SSL, and authorization.
-4. Ensure that `security.properties` file is only read-able by hdfs and root users: `chown hdfs: security.properties && chmod 400 security.properties`
+4. Ensure that `application.properties` file is only read-able by hdfs and root users: `chown hdfs: application.properties && chmod 400 application.properties`

 Definitions of configuration NNA-specific properties: